-The following table summarizes information, as of December 31, 2020, relating to the Company's equity compensation plans pursuant to which grants of equity incentive awards to acquire shares of our common stock may be granted from time to time.
+The following table summarizes information, as of December 31, 2021, relating to the Company's equity compensation plans pursuant to which equity incentive awards to acquire shares of our common stock may be granted from time to time.

-Equity Compensation Plan Category Number of securities to be issued upon exercise of outstanding options, warrants and rights Weighted-average exercise price of outstanding options, warrants and rights Number of securities available for issuance under equity compensation plans (excluding securities reflected in first column) Equity compensation plans approved by securityholders 1,437,362 (1) N/A 2,781,048 Equity compensation plans not approved by securityholders Total 60,821 (2) N/A 58,026 (3) 2,839,074
+Equity Compensation Plan Category Number of securities to be issued upon exercise of outstanding options, warrants and rights Weighted-average exercise price of outstanding options, warrants and rights Number of securities available for issuance under equity compensation plans (excluding securities reflected in first column) Equity compensation plans approved by securityholders 1,652,364 (1) N/A 2,363,585 Equity compensation plans not approved by securityholders 12,216 (2) N/A Total 1,664,580 2,363,585

-- (1) Includes 1,101,014 shares issued subject to restricted share awards and 336,348 RSUs and PSUs granted under the BankUnited, Inc. Amended and Restated 2014 Omnibus Equity Incentive Plan (the "2014 Plan").
-At the time of grant and throughout the vesting period, PSUs are recorded at the maximum payout and adjusted at settlement based on the measurement of performance achievement. - (2) Shares issued subject to restricted share awards granted under the BankUnited, Inc. 2010 Omnibus Equity Incentive Plan (the "2010 Plan").
-Excludes 1,569 shares subject to outstanding stock options under the Heritage Bank, N.A.
-2008 Stock Incentive Plan, which options have a weighted-average exercise price of \$15.94.
-This plan was assumed in connection with the Company's acquisition of Herald National Bank.
-The weighted average remaining contractual term for all outstanding options is 0.3 years.
-No further awards are available for issuance under this plan. - (3) These shares are available under the 2010 Plan.
+- (1) Includes 1,167,468 shares subject to restricted share awards and 484,896 RSUs and PSUs granted under the BankUnited, Inc. Amended and Restated 2014 Omnibus Equity Incentive Plan (the "2014 Plan").
+At the time of grant and throughout the vesting period, PSUs are recorded at the maximum payout and adjusted at settlement based on the measurement of performance achievement. - (2) Shares subject to restricted share awards granted under the BankUnited, Inc. 2010 Omnibus Equity Incentive Plan (the "2010 Plan"), which expired on January 27, 2021.
+No further awards are available for issuance under this plan.

 In connection with the IPO, the Company adopted the 2010 Plan.
-The 2010 Plan is administered by the Board or a committee thereof and provides for the grant of non-qualified stock options, share appreciation rights, restricted shares, deferred shares, performance shares, unrestricted shares and other share-based awards to selected employees, directors or independent contractors of the Company and its affiliates.
-The number of shares of common stock authorized for award under the 2010 Plan is 7,500,000, of which 58,026 shares remained available for issuance as of December 31, 2020.
-The 2010 Plan expired on January 27, 2021, and shares may no longer be granted under the Plan.
+The 2010 Plan was administered by the Board or a committee thereof and provided for the grant of non-qualified stock options, share appreciation rights, restricted shares, deferred shares, performance shares, unrestricted shares and other share-based awards to selected employees, directors or independent contractors of the Company and its affiliates.